 - cause any third party to engage in the restricted activities above.

 Driver Representations, Warranties and Agreements

-By providing Services as a Driver on the Lyft Platform, you represent, warrant, and agree that:
+By providing Rideshare Services as a Driver on the Lyft Platform, you represent, warrant, and agree that:

-- You own, or have the legal right to operate, the vehicle you use when providing Services, and such vehicle is in good operating condition and meets the industry safety standards and all applicable statutory and state department of motor vehicle requirements for a vehicle of its kind; and any and all applicable safety recalls have been remedied per manufacturer instructions.
+- You own, or have the legal right to operate, the vehicle you use when providing Rideshare Services; such vehicle is in good operating condition and meets the industry safety standards and all applicable statutory and state department of motor vehicle requirements for a vehicle of its kind; and any and all applicable safety recalls have been remedied per manufacturer instructions.

-- You will not attempt to defraud Lyft or Riders on the Lyft Platform or in connection with your provision of Services.
+- You will not attempt to defraud Lyft or Riders on the Lyft Platform or in connection with your provision of Rideshare Services.
 If we suspect that you have engaged in fraudulent activity we may withhold applicable Fares or other payments for the ride(s) in question and take any other action against you available under the law.